How do I troubleshoot Amazon ECS tasks for Fargate that are stuck in the Pending state?

 Verify that your Fargate task has a default route (0.0.0.0/0) to either a NAT gateway, AWS PrivateLink, or another source of internet connectivity.

-If you're using a NAT gateway, place your NAT gateway in a public subnet.
+- If you're using a NAT gateway, then place your NAT gateway in a public subnet.
 For more information, see Architecture with an internet gateway and a NAT gateway.

-If you're using AWS PrivateLink, confirm that your Fargate inftrastructure is allowed to use security groups for your Amazon Virtual Private Cloud (Amazon VPC) endpoints.
+- If you're using AWS PrivateLink, then confirm that your Fargate infrastructure is allowed to use security groups for your Amazon Virtual Private Cloud (Amazon VPC) endpoints.

 Check your network access control list and security group settings

 Verify that your network access control list (network ACL) and security groups don't block outbound access to port 443 from the subnet.
-For more information, see Security groups for your VPC.
+For more information, see Control traffic to resources using security groups.

-Note: Fargate tasks must have outbound access to port 443 to enable outgoing traffic and reach Amazon ECS endpoints.
+Note: Fargate tasks must have outbound access to port 443 to activate outgoing traffic and reach Amazon ECS endpoints.

 Check your VPC endpoints